 Getty/Morsa Images

-Common issues addressed in marriage counselling
+Common issues addressed by a therapist in online counselling

 Diversity in modern relationships